mackron/openta/README.md

 #Building
 Building OpenTA is easy:
-- clone this repository
+- clone this repository and it's submodules
-- clone dr_libs (https://github.com/mackron/dr_libs) into the same root directory
 - compile ta_main.c using your favourite compiler

 You may need to link to a few ubiquitous system libraries, but there are no hard to build dependencies.